caomike/ppmessage/README.md

 PPMessage includes a backend system which exposes oauth and web service APIs, a frontend SDK named PPCom, a frontend App named PPKefu.

-PPCom run in customer user side, and can be integrated in Web site via a single line Javascript code or integrated in mobile App with PPCom mobile API.
+PPCom run on customer user side, and can be integrated in Web site via a single line Javascript code or integrated in mobile App with PPCom mobile API.
 Customer use PPCom to communicate with service user.

-PPKefu run in service user side, service user can use PPKefu application to communicate with customer user.
+PPKefu run on service user side, service user can use PPKefu application to communicate with customer user.
 PPKefu can run on Windows, Mac OS X, Android, iOS and Web.

-PPConsole is Web user interface of PPMessage and open sourced.
+PPConsole is Web user interface of PPMessage and open sourced as well.
 After PPMessage backend running, PPConsole provided a Web interface to help the service team leader to setup the PPMessage system.

 > In the following, it is a simple guide to help developer delopy PPMessage backend and generate Web version of PPCom and PPKefu on Mac OS X. Want to know more, please go to [PPMessage Site](http://ppmessage.com) get more detail documents about PPMessage.